teamRobotTSU/CSRbot/README.md

       you should now see a folder "csrbot" in your directory.
 6.  type: cd csrbot (change directory).
 See what pwd and ls commands show now.
 7.  type: cd pi (then press tab before pressing enter) remember tab completion!!!
-8. We need to run the piSetup.sh any file that ends with .sh means it is a "shell" file, and can be executed from the shell.
+8. We need to run the piSetup.sh, any file that ends with .sh means it is a "shell" file, and can be executed from the shell.
 This is equivelant to double clicking on a program in Windows.
 9. First, make it executable by typing: sudo chmod +x piSetup.sh